rahmatjafari/osmProject/README.md

 ## Convert data to Geojson
 With the _convertTogeojson.py_ I extract required information and create geojson file.

-The geojson file is like this:
+The created geojson file is like this:
 ```json
 {
   "type": "FeatureCollection",